AdguardTeam/AdGuardHome/README.md

 Check the [`Makefile`](https://github.com/AdguardTeam/AdGuardHome/blob/master/Makefile) to learn about other commands.

-**Building for a different platform.** You can build AdGuard for any OS/ARCH just like any other Golang project.
+**Building for a different platform.** You can build AdGuard for any OS/ARCH just like any other Go project.
 In order to do this, specify `GOOS` and `GOARCH` env variables before running make.

 For example: